kevinbowen777/cheese/docs/source/index.rst

 Getting Started
 ---------------

-:doc:`features`
+:doc:`installation/index`
-    Outline of the project's basic functionality.
+    How to install the project directly on your local machine, or in a Docker container.

-:doc:`configuring`
+:doc:`configuration/index`
     Project configuration and customization options.

-:doc:`installing`
+:doc:`features/index`
-    How to install the project directly on your local machine, or in a Docker container.
+    Outline of the project's basic functionality.

 Project Information
 -------------------